-Sarah is well-known as a fierce and passionate defence advocate who works with determination to secure results for her clients.
-She has an established practice in defending grave and complex cases on her own and with leading counsel.
-Recent instructions have involved allegations of serious sexual offences, drugs (including importation and wide scale supply), violence, firearms offences, fraud and road traffic offences.
+Sarah is a well known and respected advocate who both prosecutes and defends.
+She has an established practice in dealing with grave and complex cases on her own and with leading counsel.
+Recent instructions have involved allegations of serious sexual offences, drugs (including importation and wide scale supply), serious violence, firearms offences, money laundering and fraud.

 Sarah also has extensive knowledge of dealing with civil asset recovery and confiscation orders under the Proceeds of Crime Act 2002 and has dealt with large and complex cases with multi-million pound orders, hidden assets and dealing with international letters of request.